Aniesh005/Formula1/README.md

-# 🏁 Aniesh's Portfolio
+# 🏁 **"Breaking Down the Race: Optimizing Formula 1 Data Analysis and Visualization for Strategic Decisions"**

-Welcome to my personal portfolio repository!
+Welcome to my Formula1 Data analysis repository!
 This space showcases my skills, projects, and interests as a data science enthusiast with a strong focus on Formula 1 analytics and real-world data-driven problem solving.

 ---